Jesper Boqvist

-Jesper Boqvist (born 30 October 1998) is a Swedish professional ice hockey centre for the Florida Panthers of the National Hockey League (NHL).
-Boqvist was selected 36th overall by the New Jersey Devils in the 2017 NHL entry draft.
+Jesper Boqvist (born 30 October 1998) is a Swedish professional ice hockey player who is a centre for the New Jersey Devils of the National Hockey League (NHL).
+Boqvist was selected 36th overall by the Devils in the 2017 NHL entry draft, and has also played in the NHL for the Boston Bruins and Florida Panthers.
 He won the Stanley Cup with the Panthers in 2025.